 Also known as a medicine ball, honey citrus mint tea was initially on the Starbucks secret menu before it was mainstreamed in 2017.

 Most of its popularity is down to its reputation as a cold buster.
-The drink contains steamed lemonade, hot water, Teavana peach tranquility herbal tea, and Teavana jade citrus mint green tea.
+This warm drink has steamed lemonade, hot water, Teavana peach tranquility herbal tea, and Teavana jade citrus mint green tea.
 You also get one or two honey packs.

 The result is a honey-minty flavor with some sourness from the lemonade.
 You can add a pump of peppermint syrup at the risk of super-sweetening the drink.